 The best of six universities, all in one place.

 Officially called South Dakota Public Universities and Research Center, University Center is a face-to-face course delivery site where students can earn degree programs from six South Dakota universities in Sioux Falls (learn more about the partner universities).
 University Center facilities are multi-use/multi-format and state-of-the-art with the express goal of building upon South Dakota's human potential and capital.
-Created to provide access to a quality public education, with a special emphasis on providing opportunities for non-traditional and adult learners, the focus is on academics: offering some of the same aspects as campus locations: challenging curriculum, college scholarships, respected faculty, and a variety of student services.
+Created to provide access to a quality public education, with a special focus on providing opportunities for non-traditional and adult learners, the focus is on academics: offering some of the same aspects as campus locations: challenging curriculum, college scholarships, respected faculty, and a variety of student services.

 Created to serve our community as a unique state entity, UC works with the Sioux Falls community toward economic development and formed several partnerships with local businesses and organizations to meet their human capital needs.
 We also support and develop research facilities and partnerships to promote growth in commercialized research.
 And for the entire community, we offer programs for lifelong learning and professional development.
 In its essence, UC is growth.
 Growth for our community, growth for our local economy and growth for our students in their careers and personal lives.

 To meet the developing human capital needs of the changing local economy, the South Dakota Public Universities and Research Center provides the greater Sioux Falls area convenient local access to quality academic programs, lifelong learning opportunities and student services from the six universities in the South Dakota Regental System.
 The University Center organizes facilities and support for university research and appropriate public/private research and innovation partnerships.

 Following is a brief timeline of the major changes and events that have demonstrated a drive to meet the educational needs of Sioux Falls and our local community.